lukegib/Vidly/README.md

 - Using heroku and MongoDB in the cloud.

 ## How to use Vidly
-As I have yet to implement a User Interface, Vidly is not the easiest to use.
+As I have yet to implement a UI, Vidly is not the easiest to use.
 It requires the use of an application like Postman for Chrome.

 #### creating a new user
 To create a new user we need to to first naviagte to /api/users.
 From here we can post a new user via raw JSON in the body.